Ris345/calculator-app-/readme.md

 ## Summary
- Calculator app made with Vanilla JS,HTML and CSS.Calculator is always useful tool to have.
-It  was a challenging project for me, as I worked through this project I developed a deeper understanding of logic in programming.
-I can say that I have started to think as a programmer and am ready to build more projects!
+ Calculator app made with Vanilla JS,HTML and CSS.
+Calculator is a useful tool to have around.
+Overall it was a challenging project , as I worked through this project I developed a deeper understanding of logic in programming.
+Completing this project has defintely changed my thinking and has helped me think more as a programmer.

 ## Author

 ### Rishav Dev Acharya - Full Stack Software Developer  [Linkedin](https://www.linkedin.com/in/rishav-acharya-0482051a7/)